Park Address: 1100 Plymouth Rd, Ann Arbor MI 48105

 Amenities

-- Playground with structure and swings
+Playground with structure and swings

-- Benches and picnic tables
+Benches and picnic tables

-- Grill
+Grill

-- Paved paths with winter maintenance
+Paved paths with winter maintenance

-- Landfill receptacle
+Landfill receptacle

 Volunteer

 There are many opportunities for volunteering and getting engaged with the Ann Arbor Parks and Recreation Services Unit.
-GIVE 365 and the seasonal Adopt-a-Park Program offer volunteer opportunities ranging from a 90-minute commitment to a more long term ongoing role.
-If you are feeling the call to volunteer or give some time, reach out or explore the websites above to see what’s upcoming or how to get involved.
+GIVE 365 and the seasonal Adopt-a-Park Program offer volunteer opportunities with many levels of commitment.

 Report a Problem - A2 Fix It

 To report any maintenance issues or other problem during your park visit, please report through A2Fix It.
-Keep in mind that parks are large spaces and A2 Fix It requests can be difficult to find without detailed information.
+Keep in mind that parks are large spaces and A2 Fix It requests can be hard to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
-In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
-Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.
+Users can also utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
+Please consider including a wide angle photo, which helps staff find and fix the problem.

 Gifts and Donations

 Information on donating to the parks and the Guide to Giving can be found here.
-Alternatively if you have a special project or park improvement idea that you want to donate your time and energy toward, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
+If you have a park improvement idea, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
 For information on donating a tree through Adopt-a-Park, the tree donation guide can help you get started.

 History